Curtis Donovan: Reception

 Stewart-Jarrett was nominated for Outstanding Actor in the fiction category at the Monte-Carlo Television Festival in 2011.
 Den Of Geek described Nathan as "an all-round good egg, is Curtis, and his relationship with Alisha is lovely, if a little bizarre".
 Tim Dowling of The Guardian described him as the "angry one" of the group of "foul-mouthed young criminals".
 Neela Debnath of The Independent said she felt Curtis "drew the short straw" because of his power.
-Debnath reviewed the second episode of series 3 saying that the episode brought Curtis to the "forefont".
+Debnath reviewed the second episode of series 3 saying that the episode brought Curtis to the "forefront".
 She added that Curtis's power is "far from the A-list of superpowers" but it gives Curtis "a fresh perspective on life".
 Debnath felt that even though Curtis did not choose his power "it became very personal and helped to develop his character".
 She felt that for a long time Curtis had remained as the "moody ex-athlete who was consumed with regret and a yearning for his old life" but by the end of the episode "he had gained a sense of closure and was ready to move on".
 Commenting on Stewart-Jarrett's performance Debnath said he had "always given a good performance" but because Curtis has always been "stuck in a rut of remorse means that he has been very limited" but hoped the character's change would allow the viewers to see a different side to his acting skills.
 Debnath also commented on Fadipe's performance saying it was "equally as strong" as Stewart-Jarrett's.
 She felt that although two actors portrayed the role, "it was Curtis who was always present".
 Debnath felt Curtis's vulnerability as Melissa was "refreshing" and when he was nearly raped it made the episode "incredibly sinister".
 Debnath added that when Stewart-Jarett is given a "weightier role" in series 3's fourth episode he "more than fulfilled" it.
 The Guardian commented on Curtis impregnating himself saying it was one of "Misfits' masterful twists".

 Jordan Farley of SFX felt that "Curtis doesn’t really contribute much (again)" and that his plot in which he is subject to racial prejudice by a blind girl "seems engineered to push controversy buttons, but ends on a frustrating note given that Ally’s inexplicable racism is never resolved".
 Digital Spy journalist Catriona Wightman felt that Curtis "should really be in the middle of the action; instead, his major contribution to the instalment is that he has a bit of a flirt with 'trainee probation worker' Lola [...]
 Unsurprisingly, this ends up with the duo doing the dirty at the end of the episode".